 When you’re out there all alone – or perhaps even in a crowd – that image of the fin and tail slicing through the water behind Mick is not your friend.
 That image of him scrambling onto his board and then disappearing again beneath the surface.
 Your fear of sharks will niggle at you, and if you allow it to grow, the niggle becomes chit chat, and chit chat is exactly what ruins our experience of surfing– and of life.

 Chit chat is precisely what the practice of meditation is designed to eliminate: that never-ending stream of generally worthless self-talk that permeates its way through our present moment.
 This noise results in something like the fear of death becoming an insidious killer of the joy we should otherwise experience doing what many of us live for, namely surfing.
 So how does one face the demon and return to the wonderland that is the ocean without fear of attack by a grey and white monster?

 I believe the solution is to face the monster first and come to terms with the worst-case scenario.
 This may involve visualising the shark attack experience from your own perspective, acknowledging the potential that this experience may happen to you and then accepting one key aspect of the surfing experience: death is very close when you are in the ocean.
 Humans have evolved over millennia to be terranean creatures, suited to forests and plains.
-So returning to our ancestral home leaves us more vulnerable than in virtually any other environment.
-We need to face, accept and even embrace the possibility of death.
+So returning to our ancestral home leaves us more vulnerable than in virtually any other environment. .

 But before getting all morbid and visualising your grisly demise, step back and accept death as a natural part of life.
 The benefits of this acceptance extend far beyond the time you spend in the water.